jsgroth/jgb/README.md

 target/release/jgb-gui
 ```

-By the default the GUI app will read and save its config using the file `jgb-config.toml` in the current working directory.
+By default the GUI app will read and save its config using the file `jgb-config.toml` in the current working directory.
 To override this and use a custom path, use the `--config` command-line arg:
 ```shell
 target/release/jgb-gui --config /path/to/my/config.toml
 ```